paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 ## The Plan

 **TGA's Safety Monitoring Plan (February 2021)**
-TGA published a COVID‑19 Vaccine Safety Monitoring Plan with 20 specific outputs to operationalise the Cabinet commitment.
+TGA published a COVID‑19 Vaccine Safety Monitoring Plan with 17 numbered outputs to operationalise the Cabinet commitment.

 **Deployment Scale**
 Around 26 million Australians received 68 million doses under this framework, with mandates and significant consequences for non‑compliance.